tychonievich/graphics/md/text/lerp.md

 - If $t=0$, the lerp gives $\vec p_0$
 - If $t=1$, the lerp gives $\vec p_1$
 - For $0 < t < 1$, the lerp gives points along the line between $\vec p_0$ and $\vec p_1$
-- The function is linear, meaning it is easy to compute and invertable
+- The function is linear, meaning it is easy to compute and invertible

 ## Inverse lerp